cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 -   I2OSP and OS2IP: These functions are used to convert a byte string to and from a non-negative integer as described in {{RFC8017}}.

--   a \|\| b: denotes the concatenation of strings a and b.
+-   a \|\| b: denotes the concatenation of byte strings a and b.
+For example, "ABC" \|\| "DEF" == "ABCDEF".

--   substr(str, sstart, slen): for a byte string str, this function returns the slen-byte substring starting at position sstart; positions are zero indexed.
+-   substr(str, sbegin, slen): for a byte string str, this function returns the slen-byte substring starting at position sbegin; positions are zero indexed.
     For example, substr("ABCDEFG", 2, 3) == "CDE".

 -   len(str): for a byte string str, this function returns the length of str in bytes.
 For example, len("ABC") == 3.

 -   strxor(str1, str2): for byte strings str1 and str2, strxor(str1, str2)
     returns the bitwise XOR of the two strings.